DFE-Digital/sdd-design-history/app/posts/transfers/2022-02-10-benefits-and-risks.md

 date: 2021-10-27
 ---

-We learned from delivery officer research that the name [Benefits and other factors](https://academy-transfers-prototype.london.cloudapps.digital/version-4/pre-htb/school-1/benefits-and-other-factors) doesn't resonate with the delivery officers in the Manage an academy transfer service when they complete a project template.
+We learned from user research that the name "Benefits and other factors" doesn't resonate with the delivery officers in the Manage an academy transfer service.

 Here is a snippet from one of our user research interviews: